alephdata/aleph/site/aleph.occrp.org/pages/about.en.md

 OCCRP Aleph is an investigative data platform that helps reporters **follow the money**.
 We provide public access to a vast archive of government records and open databases.
 Much of the Aleph archive is protected from public access due to concerns about data protection and civil rights.
 OCCRP may grant access to journalists, activists or academia after an individual application (see below).

-Reporters can also upload their own files to private investigations, extract text, sketch a diagram to summarize their investigative findings, and cross-reference persons of interest.
+Reporters and researchers can also upload their own files to private investigations, extract text, sketch a diagram to summarize their investigative findings, and cross-reference persons of interest.
 Aleph is more than just a document search engine: it also imports structured data from spreadsheets and databases, enabling journalists to express detailed data about persons of interest, companies, financial transactions, and more.

 ### What data is in Aleph?